Reframing Life’s Challenges as Stepping Stones: How Trauma Therapy Can Help You Stay Hopeful When Feeling Discouraged.

 Sometimes, life throws us curveballs, and despite all our hard work, we don’t hit our goals as quickly as we’d hoped.
 This week, I’ve felt some of that, as sometimes my expectations for growth don’t always align with the pace at which growth actually occurs.
 As someone who has always relied on grit, determination, and sheer hard work to reach my goals (okay, maybe a little type A), these challenges hit hard.
 It’s easy to get discouraged when things don’t go according to plan.
 Negative thoughts start creeping in—thoughts like, “Maybe I’m not good enough,” or “Maybe this isn’t for me.”

 I know I’m not alone in feeling this way, and many of us wrestle with these internal battles when life doesn’t unfold as expected.
 The weight of disappointment can make us question our abilities, our path, and even our worth.
 But here’s what I remind myself, and what I want to remind you of, too: Not every thought we have about ourselves is true, and not every doubt is a reflection of reality.
-What I’ve learned over time is that perseverance, not perfection, is the key to success.
+What I’ve learned over time is that perseverance, not perfection, along with some good trauma therapy, is the key to success.

 The Power of Reframing